 Does this calculator consider overtime, bonuses, and other additional pay?

 No, this calculator only provides a basic estimate based on base pay and miles driven.
-It does not account for overtime, bonuses, and other additional pay or deductions.
+It does not account for overtime, bonuses, or other additional pay or deductions.

 Can I use this calculator for other types of driving jobs?